Rickey Henderson: New York Mets (2007)

+Henderson referred to himself in the third-person.

 According to Verducci, during one off-season, Henderson called Padres general manager Kevin Towers and left this message: "Kevin, this is Rickey.
 Calling on behalf of Rickey.
 Rickey wants to play baseball."
 However, Henderson denied that this happened in a February 26, 2009, interview on Mike and Mike in the Morning.
 In 2003, he discussed his unusual phraseology, saying, "People are always saying, 'Rickey says Rickey.'
 But it's been blown way out of proportion.
 Rickey says it when Rickey doesn't do what Rickey needs to be doing.
 Rickey uses it to remind himself, like, 'Rickey, what you doing, you stupid. ... ' Rickey's just scolding himself."
 Henderson did use the first person pronoun on occasion, such as when he defended his position during a contract dispute: "All I'm asking for is what I want."

 Henderson was so proud of a $1 million signing bonus that he framed it instead of cashing it, thus losing several months' interest.
 Similarly, Henderson refused to spend his per diem money that all players receive on road trips: instead, he would put the envelopes containing the cash in a box, and when one of his children performed well in school he would invite them to choose an envelope out of the box and keep its contents.
 In 2002, following an argument with pitcher Orlando Hernández, Henderson stated, "He needs to grow up a little bit.
 I ain't a kid.
 When I broke into the game, he was crawling on his hands and knees.
 Unless he's as old as I am.
 He probably is."
 (Hernández is approximately seven years younger.)

+Henderson had a reputation for forgetting or not learning people's names, including those of his teammates.

 There are many unconfirmed stories about Henderson.
 A Padres teammate (variously reported as Steve Finley or Tony Gwynn) once offered him a seat anywhere on the bus, saying that Henderson had tenure.
 Henderson supposedly replied, "Ten years?
 What are you talking about?
 Rickey got 16, 17 years."
 One widely reported story was a fabrication that began as a clubhouse joke made by a visiting player.
 While playing for Seattle in 2000, Henderson was said to have commented on first baseman John Olerud's practice of wearing a batting helmet while playing defense, noting that a former teammate in Toronto did the same thing.
 Olerud was reported to have replied, "That was me."
 The two men had been together the previous season with the 1999 Mets, as well as with the 1993 World Champion Blue Jays.
 Several news outlets originally reported the story as fact.

 Verducci wrote, "Rickey is the modern-day Yogi Berra, only faster."
-Henderson himself is resigned to his persona: "A lot of stuff they had me doing or something they said I had created, it's comedy.
+Henderson himself was resigned to his persona: "A lot of stuff they had me doing or something they said I had created, it's comedy.
 I guess that's how they want to judge me, as a character."

+A bobblehead of Henderson as an Athletic appeared in Toy Story 4.